yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 can be prevented by having all the kinds of JWTs that could otherwise potentially be confused include an explicit JWT type value and include checking the type value in their validation rules.
 Explicit JWT typing is accomplished by using the "typ" header parameter.
-For instance, the {{SecEvent}} specification uses the "application/secevent+jwt" media type to perform explicit typing of Security Event Tokens (SETs).
+For instance, the {{I-D.ietf-secevent-token}} specification uses the "application/secevent+jwt" media type to perform explicit typing of Security Event Tokens (SETs).

 Per the definition of "typ" in Section 4.1.9 of [RFC7515],